LiLin-biosoft/epiConv/README.md

                                  pcs=sce@reducedDims$PCA_RNA[index_coassay,],
                                  neigs=50)
 ```
-In the script above, we combined 50 PCs from RNA-seq `sce@reducedDims$PCA_RNA` and 50 Eigen vectors from ATAC-seq. `feature_coassay` contains 100 features of each cell of co-assay data.
+In the script above, we combined 50 principal components (PCs) from RNA-seq `sce@reducedDims$PCA_RNA` and 50 Eigen vectors from ATAC-seq. `feature_coassay` contains 100 features in total and will be used in following steps.
 + `run.epiConv`: calculate the similarites between single cells.
   - `mat`: Matrix object constains the peak by cell matrix.
   - `lib_size`: library size of single cells.
   - `nbootstrap`: number of bootstraps performed.
   - `nsample`: number of peaks sampled in each bootstrap.
-  - `bin`: many functions are with `bin` parameter.
-Given R does not support very long vectors, epiConv divides the matrix into several small matrix (e.g. `bin=10000` means 10,000 cells per matrix) and performs the calculation to avoid errors.
+  - `bin`: As R does not support very long vectors, we divides the matrix (`bin=10000` means 10,000 cells per sub-matrix) to avoid errors.
   - `inf_replace`: sometimes the similarity is -Inf, we use a small value to replace it.

 + `cal.feature`: calculate features from similarity matrix and combine them with PCs from RNA-seq.
   - `Smat`: the similarity matrix.
   - `pcs`: principal components from RNA-seq.
-  - `neigs`: number of features to calculate.
+  - `neigs`: number of Eigen vectors to calculate.
   - the output contains the features from `pcs` and Eigen vectors from similarity matrix.
-Eigen vectors are scaled to make summed variance of Eigen vectors equal to that of PCs.
+Eigen vectors are scaled to make summed variance of ATAC-seq features equal to that of RNA-seq.

-Next we align the co-assay data onto scATAC-seq reference.
+Next we project the co-assay data onto scATAC-seq reference.
 ```
 Smat<-run.epiConv(mat=assays(sce)$counts,
                   lib_size=sce$lib_size,